Long story short, don’t make the same mistake I made.

 On the day you deliver your baby, you should feel safe, respected, and above all, calm.

-During my 2nd trimester, I read a book that changed my life.
+During my second trimester, I read a book that changed my life.
 Ina May Gaskin’s Guide to Childbirth made me gain confidence and trust in my body’s ability to birth naturally.
-With thirty-plus years of experience as a midwife, Gaskin shares a ton of positive birth stories and encouragements for expecting mothers, but also shares insight on how women can educate themselves in preparation for childbirth.
+With thirty-plus years of experience as a midwife, Gaskin shares many positive birth stories and encouragements for expecting mothers and shares insight on how women can educate themselves in preparation for childbirth.

-The key, Gaskin explains, is to really listen to how specific each doctor gets with his answers, and how comfortable he or she seems to be.
+The key is to listen to how specific each doctor gets with their answers and how comfortable they seem.
 It’s not about what he says, but how he says it.
 Is he giving you examples?
-Does he or she seem familiar with these examples?
+Do they seem familiar with these examples?
 Is he resistant?
 Defensive?
 Watch out for any red flags.
 If it suddenly dawns on you that this particular doctor doesn’t seem to be the right fit, consider it a blessing in disguise: you’re lucky you realized it early on (unlike me!) and have time to find a new provider who will be.

-Considering that I really wanted to try for a natural birth, I was shocked to find out that the hospital I was already registered at had a 45% cesarean rate.
+Considering that I wanted to try for a natural birth, I was shocked that the hospital I was already registered at had a 45% cesarean rate.
 How was that even possible?
-This (on top of my horrifying doctor visit that same week) was enough to make me start Googling new providers, even if that meant a serious headache and stress I so did not need this far along in my pregnancy.
+This (on top of my horrifying doctor visit that same week) was enough to make me start Googling new providers, even if that meant a severe headache and stress I so did not need this far along in my pregnancy.

-But again, discovering these statistics on the internet was another blessing in disguise: I joined a practice and delivered at a hospital that completely aligned with my beliefs.
+But again, discovering these statistics on the internet was another blessing in disguise.
+I joined a practice and delivered at a hospital that completely aligned with my beliefs.
 These were the two best decisions I made in terms of my pregnancy.
-I chose to be informed about something that concerned me and my body and I took charge, doing what I judged was best for me and my baby.
+I chose to be informed about something that concerned me and my body, and I took charge, doing what I judged was best for my baby and me.

-I encourage you all to be as educated as you can be on the options available to you in Westchester (there are many!) and to remember that, at the end of the day, doctors are there to assist you as you do the most natural, normal thing in the world, not “fix” or heal you, like many of them are taught to do.
+I encourage you all to be as educated as you can be on the options available to you in Westchester (there are many!) and to remember that your care provider is there to assist you as you do the most natural, normal thing in the world.
+They are not there to “fix” or heal you, like many of them are taught to do.
 You are not sick — quite the opposite!
-Find a care provider who understands your needs, no matter what they are, and will do everything he or she can to respect them.
+Find a care provider who understands your needs, no matter what they are, and will do everything they can to respect them.
 That’s all that matters.